Women's lifestyle and health (WLH)

 Several analyses have been performed during the last years on different exposures, such as oral contraceptives, BMI, changes in body size and shape, UV radiation exposure, alcohol consumption, smoking, and risk of different cancer sites and overall mortality.

 The baseline questionnaire was mailed to 96,000 Swedish women aged 29-49 years, in 1991.
 The questionnaire was answered by 49,259 women.
+Participants from the baseline collection were followed up in 2003.
 Show less..

 Data contains personal data